-Parrots create vitamin D very differently than humans.
-Because of this, if your parrot only gets 30 minutes of direct sunlight a day, it will begin suffering from a vitamin D deficiency.
+Parrots create vitamin D differently than humans.
+Because of this, if your parrot only gets 30 minutes of direct sunlight a day, it will have a vitamin D deficiency.

 To produce vitamins correctly, parrots need to receive direct sunlight through their skin.
 However, since parrots are covered in feathers, their skin can’t be exposed to direct UV rays.
 Instead, parrots get around this issue by using their uropygial gland.
 This is also known as the preen or oil gland.

 When a parrot preens itself, it gathers the oil (which contains a precursor of vitamin D) from the uropygial gland.
 It then spreads this on its feathers.
 Vitamin D is activated in the oil when it is exposed to sunlight.
 Once the parrot preens itself again, the oil gets absorbed onto its skin.

 A parrot’s circadian rhythm is determined by the amount of sunlight it receives.
 Its body will get confused if it’s kept in the dark or only exposed to flickering lights.
 It will not sleep as deeply or restfully.
 It may also be prone to waking up more often during the night, making it hard to regenerate its cells and keep its brain healthy.

 Parrots come from all around the globe but mostly hail from tropical areas.
 These locations receive more sunlight, so parrots are used to a healthy dose each day.
 In contrast, pet parrots are usually forced to live in areas with a different light cycle than their biology is used to.
 This can result in sleeping disorders and confuse mating or molting signals.